London Marathon Training Plan: Beginners to Advanced!

 What if I slip up with meal planning?

-Diet and nutrition is one of the largest parts to your marathon training plan.
+Diet and nutrition is one of the largest parts of your marathon training plan.
 Simply because it is what provides your energy, mental health state and weight fluctuations.

 The only person to lose out, in this instance, would be you.
-Remaining disciplined of your diet will be the factor allowing you to put one foot in front of the other.
+Remaining disciplined in your diet will be the factor allowing you to put one foot in front of the other.

 Of course, you need your rest days and you need days where you can have a cheat meal.
 But, make sure that you’re not slipping outside the guidelines you have already set yourself.